 DuoMid XL is award-winning and loved by tall campers for several reasons: first, it is really roomy, with 9×7’5×5’9 dimensions and a 90×45 inches sleeping area, which is comfortable enough for a 6’5 person with weightlifter-like shoulders.

-With all that, the DuoMid XL is extremely light (1 lb), compact when packed and can handle harsh weather conditions with ease, which makes it a perfect tent for a hardcore hiking adventurers.
+With all that, the DuoMid XL is extremely light (1 lb), compact when packed and can handle harsh weather conditions with ease, which makes it a perfect tent for a hardcore hiking adventurers. (see our top hiking boots for big feet)

 The only thing that holds the DuoMid XL out of the top spot of the list is its price: the tent itself combined with the floor, inner net, perimeter bug netting and stakes can amount to a hefty total, depending on the options you choose for your tent.